Fort Frederick State Park: American Civil War

 Fort Frederick was sold at auction in 1791 and lay abandoned until the American Civil War.
 The fort was garrisoned at the outbreak of war and was used as a gun emplacement to protect the Chesapeake and Ohio Canal and the Baltimore and Ohio Railroad, which paralleled the canal.
 The 1st Maryland Infantry (US) occupied the area in December 1861 and Company H fought in a skirmish at the fort against Confederate raiders on Christmas Day, 1861.
 The regiment left in February 1862.
 In October 1862, a picket from the 12th Illinois Cavalry briefly occupied the area.
 The military usefulness of the fort ended by 1862.

 20th Century

-In 1922, the property was acquired by the State of Maryland for use as Maryland's first state park.
+In 1922, the property was acquired by the State of Maryland for use as a Maryland state park.
 The walls had deteriorated but were standing up to 8 ft in places.
 Archaeological investigations and the discovery of the original plans allowed a complete reconstruction.
 Much of the restoration work of the 1930s was done by the Civilian Conservation Corps.